Master's in Mineral Resources and Sustainable Mining

 - A rare opportunity to study high level education covering the whole mining value chain.

-- University of Oulu is ranked within the top 51-75 universities in Mining & Mineral Engineering in Shanghai Ranking´s Global Ranking of Academic Subjects 2022.
+- University of Oulu is ranked within the global top 76-100 universities in Mining & Mineral Engineering in Shanghai Ranking´s Global Ranking of Academic Subjects 2023.

 - Excellent, cutting-edge infrastructure available for research and education - the latest software and machinery.